microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 ## Features

-In addition to loading and

 ### Git repo capabilities

 A Fluid repo is often contained within a Git repository, and some functionality expects to be used within a Git repository.
-To support this, the Fluid repo will check if it is within aGit repository upon initialization, and if it is, it will instantiate a SimpleGit instance rooted at the root of the Git repo (which may not match the root of the Fluid repo).

 Features that need to execute Git operations can asynchronously retrieve the SimpleGit instance using the `IFluidRepo.getGitRepository` API.
-If the Fluid repo is not within a Git repo, then that call will throw an exception that callers should handle appropriately.
+If the Fluid repo is not within a Git repo, then that call will throw a `NotInGitRepository` exception that callers should handle appropriately.
 If they don't, though, the exception makes it clear what has happened.

 > [!NOTE]
 >